General Supervision of Regulated Marketing

 BCFIRB’s Supervisory Activities

-BCFIRB is empowered by the NMPA to hear appeals and conduct formal supervisory reviews.
+BCFIRB is empowered by the NPMA to hear appeals and conduct formal supervisory reviews.
 Where appropriate, BCFIRB promotes alternative dispute resolution, which gives parties an opportunity to resolve their differences without a formal hearing.

 Read more about

 BCFIRB, in conjunction with B.C.’s agricultural commodity boards, is adopting a principles-based approach to governance.
 This initiative is designed to improve board governance and lead to effective and strategic outcomes for both the regulated agri-food industry and the public.
 This move away from the historical, more prescriptive approach to supervision creates flexibility in how outcomes can be achieved.

 - Read more about BCFIRB’s Governance

 BCFIRB works with a variety of stakeholders to develop and maintain expert knowledge of the regulated marketing system.

 BCFIRB networks regularly with

 - The National Association of Agri-foods Supervisory Agencies (NAASA)